rhinosaur0/youchestra/README.md

 - March 10th - Finished creating the environment and the training pipeline.
 - March 15th - Designed custom RPPO model architecture to accommodate for time series data (read src/rl/custom_network.py for more details)
 - March 19th - Working model (could use fine tuning), ready for integration
-- March 25th - Online Time Warping is not accurate enough for soloist tracking due to noisy inputs from PyAudio, considering shift to Hidden Markov Model or finding better onset detection methods.
+- March 26th - Discovered that onset detection is really accurate as long as the audio source is not the device running the script

 ## TODO